PeopleFirst

 If you're not eligible for a free NHS flu vaccination and your employer doesn't offer this benefit, you can pay privately for an appointment at a pharmacy.

-The cost of a private flu jab ranges from around £10-£20, with the cheapest being at supermarket pharmacies – the cheapest we've found are:
+The cost of a private flu jab ranges from around £10-£20, with the cheapest being at supermarket pharmacies:

 At Boots, Lloyds Pharmacy, Morrisons and Superdrug, flu jabs cost around £16-20.
 It's also worth checking with your local independent pharmacy to see their prices.